 About 24 million Americans wear contact lenses.
 And 80% of people who wear contacts use daily wear soft lenses.
 In general, there are 2 types of contact lenses in use, including the following:

 The rigid, gas-permeable lens

 The soft, water-absorbing lens

-The prescription for contact lenses includes more information than what is available on the prescription for eyeglasses.
+A contact lens prescription includes more information than an eyeglass prescription.
 Special measurements are taken of the curvature of the eye.
-In addition, your child's healthcare provider will determine if the eyes are too dry for contact lenses, and if there are any corneal problems that may prevent a person from wearing contact lenses.
-Trial lenses are usually tested on the eyes for a period of time to ensure proper fit.
+In addition, your child's healthcare provider will determine if the eyes are too dry for contact lenses.
+The provider will also see if there are any corneal problems that may prevent your child from wearing contact lenses.
+Trial lenses are often tested on the eyes first to ensure the correct fit.

 Contact lens power (measured in diopters, like eyeglasses)

 Contact lens base curve

 Eye care specialists are required by federal law to give you a copy of your contact lens specifications.